Airwallex

 Source: Airwallex

 Many of Airwallex’s products are free, such as Business Accounts, Company and Employee Cards, and Expense Management.
 However, the company charges percentage fees, fixed-charge fees, or a combination of both for specific usage of some of its products.
-Below is a breakdown of these as of January 2024:
+As of August 2024, the company is working to streamline its pricing structure by piloting a three-tier SaaS pricing model in Australia that more effectively incentivizes business customers to use several products within a bundle instead of paying for individual products separately.
+Below is a feature overview of the three plans:

 Payments: